 He parallels this with complaints about Bible contradictions.
 You have multiple sources in the airplane story, which is a good thing, because each source can bring new insights.
 The same is true for the gospel accounts.

 The airplane story and the resurrection story each have inconsistencies surrounding their own common core.
 In Chicago, did the plane hit one car or two?
 In the Bible, did one, two, three, or more women come to the tomb?
 And so on.
-Let’s be consistent, he says—if you want to reject the resurrection story for inconsistent accounts, do the same for this airplane story.
+Let’s be consistent—if you want to reject the resurrection story for inconsistent accounts, do the same for this airplane story.

 He also emphasizes that this doesn’t point to the gospel story being “a fabrication.”